104

 The Control bar extends further than any other family in the dataset.
 The Output bar is the shortest of any player we've profiled.
 That gap is not a coincidence — it is the defining characteristic of a press-resistant, possession-anchoring controller at the highest level.

-Four family indices · Control · Creativity · Output · Defense · Statsdex composite
+Four family indices · Control · Creativity · Output · Defense · BarcaFutbol composite

 Peer Group Mapping